My Boss's Daughter

 My Boss's Daughter is a 2003 American comedy film directed by David Zucker.
 It stars Ashton Kutcher, Tara Reid, Jeffrey Tambor, Andy Richter, Terence Stamp, and Molly Shannon.
 The film revolves around a man housesitting for his boss and getting into various hijinks with the people who come over to his place.
-My Boss's Daughter received negative reviews from critics and grossed $18 million worldwide.
+My Boss's Daughter was released by Dimension Films and Miramax Films on August 22, 2003.
+The film received negative reviews from critics and grossed $18.2 million worldwide against a $14 million budget.

 It was Zucker's mother Charlotte Zucker's final film role before her death on September 5, 2007.

 Plot

 Tom Stansfield is a researcher at a publishing company in Chicago who works under the tyrannical Jack Taylor.
 Tom has a crush on his boss' daughter, Lisa, who is completely controlled by her overprotective father.

 Lisa reveals to Tom that her father is making her house-sit the same night as a party she wants to attend, so he convinces her to stand up to her father and attend the party anyway.
 Lisa asks him to come to their house that night, leading Tom to think that she has invited him to the party; in reality, she just wants him to fill in for her - he reluctantly agrees.

 A comedy of errors ensues, including the return of Lisa's older brother Red, on the run from drug dealers.
 He dumps drugs into the toilet, and instead returns a bag of flour to the drug dealer.

 One of Tom's tasks is to guard their owl, O-J, which lives in an open cage (it has not been able to fly due to a deep depression, from the loss of a prior mate).
 When the bird drinks from the toilet polluted with drugs, it flies away.
 Jack's ex-secretary Audrey goes to the house to try to earn her job back.
 After fighting with her boyfriend, she stays over at the house.

 Lisa returns home after finding out that her boyfriend Hans is cheating on her.
 Tom hides everything that happened and she spends some time with him thinking he is gay.
 He clarifies to her that he's actually straight and she starts to like him.
 Audrey's friend thinks she has breast cancer and asks Tom to feel her breasts.
 Lisa walks in on them and is disgusted.